lerivera27/DEG-Analysis/README.md

 # DEG-Analysis-Lab
-# Task: Finding Differentially Expressed Genes (DEGs), specifically analyzing BLCA to identify genes with significant expression changes between normal and tumorous tissue.
+# Task: Finding Differentially Expressed Genes (DEGs), specifically analyzing BRCA to identify genes with significant expression changes between normal and tumorous tissue.

 ## Objective: Use the DESeq2 R package within the R-Studio environment to identify DEGs between normal GTEX and tumor TCGA RNA-Seq profiles in a gene expression matrix (GEM).

 ## Upon running the DESeq2, the following steps must be conducted:
 1. Start by setting up the DESeq2 package in your Linux environment.
-2. Download RNA-seq data for both normal and tumor for your desired cancer subset (we will use BLCA-bladder tissue samples).
+2. Download RNA-seq data for both normal and tumor for your desired cancer subset (we will use BRCA-breast tissue samples).
     a.
 Then, process and combine them into a single Gene Expression Matrix (GEM) for analysis.
 3. Set up a comparison matrix to clearly define normal vs. tumor.

-# DESeq2 Installation in R:
+## Step 1: DESeq2 Installation in R:
 ```

 if (!require("BiocManager", quietly = TRUE))